telerik/xaml-docs/controls/radgridview/features/pinned-rows.md

 ## Grouping

-Pinned Items do not participate in the groups.
+Pinned Items do not participate in grouping.
 Once the user groups, the pinned items are placed back to the **Items** collection.
 On ungrouping, they reappear as pinned.

 ## Sorting

-Sorting a column should result in sorting the items in the pinned panel as well - only compared to each other.
+Sorting a column results in sorting the items in the pinned panel as well - only compared to each other.

 ## Paging